B1) PCFG

 gram#1[3] S → <1> C

 The weights 3, 2, 1 do not sum to 1 — and that’s normal.
-BP3 calculates probabilities on the fly through renormalization:
+BP3 calculates probabilities on the fly by renormalization:

 The result after normalization is indeed a valid distribution (sum = 1).
 The advantage of this approach: the composer reasons in relative proportions (“A is 3× more frequent than C”) without worrying about normalization.
-It’s more intuitive than manually calculating fractions that sum to 1.
+This is more intuitive than manually calculating fractions that sum to 1.

 gram#1[1] S → <50-12> A S